 During your journey on the beautifully decorated coaches, Santa and his elves deliver the gifts.
 There is some entertainment to keep everyone amused throughout the journey

-The return journey to Matlock Platform 2 lasts approximately one hour and both tables and compartments are available online.
+The return journey to Matlock Platform 2 lasts approximately one hour and both tables and compartments are available online from August.
 Families can take in the beautiful views of the Peak District.

 Christmas Steam Train Rides, Norwich